 Ruïne van Teylingen

-The Teylingen ruins consist of the remains of the thirteenth-century Teylingen castle.
-The most famous inhabitant of the former castle was the Dutch countess Jacoba van Beieren.
-At the beginning of the Eighty Years' War, the castle was set on fire and partially destroyed.
-The residential tower was subsequently repaired and used as a prison, but after a fire in 1677 the damage was not repaired.
-The ruin now consists of an impressive ring castle 37 meters in diameter in which the remains of the residential tower and a gatehouse stand.
+The Ruins of Teylingen consist of the remains of the 13th-century Teylingen castle.
+The most famous resident of the former castle is the Dutch countess Jacoba van Beieren (1401-1436).
+At the beginning of the Eighty Years' War (1568-1648), the castle was set on fire and partially destroyed.
+The residential tower was subsequently restored and used as a prison, but after a fire in 1677 the damage was not repaired.
+The ruin now consists of an impressive ring castle with a diameter of 37 meters in which the remains of the residential tower and a gatehouse are located.
 The whole is surrounded by a wide moat.
+You can visit the ruin at the weekend.

 Location